 By Robert L. Nardi

-Enjoy the rest of your summer!
-It appears to be going fast!
+Please enjoy the rest of your summer!
+It sure has gone by fast!